australian-multibeam-guidelines/australian-multibeam-guidelines.github.io/pages/02-pre-survey-planning.md

 <tbody>
   <tr>
     <td>L0</td>
-    <td><strong>Unprocessed instrument data</strong> <br>Unprocessed/raw instrument data at full resolution as received from the sensor.
-Includes MBES and ancillary files as well as any and all artefacts.</td>
+    <td>Unprocessed instrument data <br>Unprocessed/raw instrument data at full resolution as received from the sensor.
+Includes MBES and ancillary files as well as all artefacts.</td>
-    <td>Observed by sensor*.all</td>
+    <td>Observed by sensor<br></td>
-    <td>Observed by sensor*.000</td>
+    <td>Observed by sensorPOSMV</td>
-    <td>Observed*.raw</td>
+    <td>Observed by sensor<br></td>
-    <td>Observed, proprietary formats</td>
+    <td>Observed by sensor, proprietary formats</td>
   </tr>
   <tr>
     <td>L1</td>
-    <td><strong>Data merged with ancillary information</strong><br>Reconstructed L0 MBES data undergoes correction with ancillary information either from within the L0 data itself or the separately calculated ancillary files collected by the ancillary system (e.g., delayed heave and svp).
-This level may include radiometric and geometric correction and calibration, but not cleaning. </td>
+    <td>Data merged with ancillary information<br>Reconstructed L0 data undergoes correction with ancillary information, either from within the L0 data itself or separately collected ancillary files (e.g., delayed heave and svp).
+This level may include radiometric and geometric correction and calibration, but not cleaning.
+This level may not exist for all data types and may depend on the software used.</td>
-    <td>Processed depthIntegration of L1 ancillary information (uncleaned and unfiltered)</td>
+    <td>Processed depthIntegration with ancillary information</td>
     <td colspan="3">N/A: Data proceeds straight to L2</td>
   </tr>
   <tr>
     <td>L2</td>
-    <td><strong>Derived geophysical/georeferenced variables</strong><br>L1 data undergoes cleaning and filtering to create the first ‘usable’ multibeam data.</td>
+    <td>Cleaned and/or derived variables<br>L1 data undergoes cleaning and filtering to create the first ‘usable’ data.</td>
     <td>Bathymetry productCleaned &amp; filtered</td>
     <td>Processed to SBET</td>
     <td>Processed to *.txt</td>